 - Mini chocolate chips

-Finally, sprinkle the surface with mini chocolate chips and allow your no bake cream cheese dessert to set up for at least 3 hours in the fridge, or overnight.
+- Finally, sprinkle the surface with mini chocolate chips and allow your chocolate cheesecake bars to set up for at least 3 hours in the fridge, or overnight.

 I do not recommend using chocolate chips at all for this recipe (except sprinkled on top, of course).
 They are more resistant to melting than you want.
 Use a chocolate bar to make these no-bake cheesecake bars.